devieffe/devieffe/README.md

 # 👋 Hi, I'm Dev

 FE/FS developer passionate about new tech like gen AI, "vibe" coding, frontend UX, and smart developer tools.
-Currently building and help maintaining products that include OpenAI, Next.js, cloud-native architecture.
+Currently building and help maintaining products that include OpenAI, Next.js, and cloud-native architecture.

 🔭 I’m working in: a startup, like usually
 👋 Support: add 👍 for "[Uxer](https://www.urbandictionary.com/define.php?term=uxer)" on Urban dictionary
 ?
 What the Dev: Dev is a short of David (Dave)
 🔍 How to reach me: dev ieffe
 😄 Pronouns: [i-e-fe]

 ## Tech I like to use
 React / Next.js / TypeScript / Bootstrap / TailwindCSS / Node.js / Python / GPT-4 / PostgreSQL / Vercel / Supabase / & many more